 Aurora gives a short bark of a laugh at that, then lays her ears back again apologetically.
 "Sorry.
 You mean not at all?"

 "Well, sure, I mean.
 I shook paws with Adam and Stefan, whatever.
-I've touched, yeah, but just nothing like this"
+I've touched, yeah, but just nothing like this."

 At that her expression softens and she nods.
 "Been a while, huh?"